 Let's take a deeper look into what a reverse proxy is, how it differs from a standard, forward proxy, and why you should consider using one.

 A reverse proxy is a piece of software that receives user requests and forwards these requests to the appropriate server.
 Many users target the same endpoint and at that very endpoint, you find a reverse proxy accepting and dispatching requests on behalf of the servers.

 In simpler terms, a reverse proxy is like the old-school phone operator.
 Once upon a time, there used to be call centers and phone operators — callers would state the name and the address of the person they wanted to reach, and the phone operator would connect them.
 That is essentially what a reverse proxy does.

-A forward proxy — or simply, proxy — is a piece of software that receives user requests and forwards these requests to the server on behalf of the user.
+A forward proxy — also known as a proxy server, or simply, a proxy — is a piece of software that receives user requests and forwards these requests to the server on behalf of the user.
 Unlike a reverse proxy, in this case, there are many visitors using the same bandwidth.
-This way, the user does not directly connect to the internet but goes through a proxy instead.
-Using a proxy allows applications to implement caching, better access control, optimization of bandwidth, and much more.
+This way, the user does not directly connect to the internet but goes through a proxy server instead.
+Using a proxy server allows applications to implement caching, better access control, optimization of bandwidth, and much more.

 Reverse proxy vs. load balancer